NOOBBase/cacheRocket-wordpress-plugin/README.md

 ## Support

 For support, please contact us at [support@cacheRocket.com](mailto:support@cacheRocket.com) or open a support ticket in the [WordPress support forum](https://wordpress.org/support/plugin/cacheRocket).
+If you want to learn more about our terms and conditions please visit: https://cacherocket.com/terms-and-conditions

 ## License